Landscape with a resting shepherd, sheep and cow, Tschaggeny 1849

 Charles Philogene Tschaggeny studied under the renowned painter Eugene Verboeckhoven, then in 1836 moved to Antwerp, where he worked with Nicaise de Keyzer and Henri Leys.

-His patrons included Dutch King William II, Leopold I of Belgium, and Maria Henry of Austria.
-The British Queen Victoria, a great admirer of his work, also purchased his painting for her collection in 1851.
+His patrons included Dutch King William II, Leopold I of Belgium, and Maria Henrietta of Austria.
+The British Queen Victoria, a great admirer, also purchased the painting for her collection in 1851.

 In 1865, Tschaggeny became a member of the Royal Academy.